Affinity Fraud Warning Signs

 Watch Out for Friends or Family Members

-You can help stop an affinity fraud (or any investment fraud) by recognizing how it affects individuals – friends, family members, or people you associate with on a regular basis.
-If you recognize some or all of the signs below, encourage the person to get help and report financial abuse or investment fraud.
+You can help stop an affinity fraud (or any investment fraud) by recognizing how it affects individuals—friends, family members, or people you associate with on a regular basis.

-- A individual enters a person’s life and starts to advise on financial matters and investments
+- A new friend or caregiver enters a person’s life and starts to advise on financial matters and investments

-- A friend or caregiver is pressuring a person into giving them money or making an investment
+- A friend, family member, or caregiver is putting pressure on a person to give them money or make an investment

 - Someone you know suddenly avoids social functions or group events